 Since 2017, the faculty curators—Dr. Kyle Frackman (Department of Central, Eastern, and Northern European Studies) and Dr. Gregory Mackie (Department of English Language and Literatures)—have aimed to add to the University’s collections and to surface items that UBC Library already owns.
 The QCP has received generous funding and support from the JRE, UBC Library, the UBC Provost’s Office, and the Ulrich Maché Memorial Fund.

-“A Queer Century, 1869-1969,” which is free and open to the public, will be on display in the Rare Books and Special Collections reading room from June 1 to August 30, 2019.
-The RBSC reading room is open Monday through Friday from 10 a.m. to 4 p.m., with special hours for Congress 2019 on Saturday, June 1, and Sunday, June 2, from 10 a.m.-2 p.m.
+“A Queer Century, 1869-1969,” which is free and open to the public, will be on display in the Rare Books and Special Collections reading room from June 1 to September 11, 2019.
+The RBSC reading room is open Monday through Friday from 10 a.m. to 4 p.m.
+A catalogue of the exhibition can be downloaded here.
 For more information, please contact Rare Books and Special Collections at (604) 822-2521 or firstname.lastname@example.org.